jsieving/smart-calendar/howto.md

 pip install datetime httplib2 oauth2client apiclient ortools flask
 ```
 ### Connecting the Program to Google Calendar
 In order to interact with your personal Google Calendar, the program needs an api key from your google account.
-This [link]()
+This [link](https://developers.google.com/calendar/quickstart/python) will show you how to download the right file (follow step 1 only).

+### Running the Code

 ### <a id="contact_form"></a>Windows Installation